An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Supplemental Web Appendix

 We have, directly from this argument, that $Q\left(\mathbf{d};\theta,\mathcal{N}\right)\in\mathcal{O}\left(\gamma^{2}\right)$ and furthermore that $Q\left(\mathbf{d};\left(0,\delta'\right)',\mathcal{N}\right)=0$ (since inner buckets have zero probability when $\gamma=0$).
 Hence, by Lemma \ref{lemma:derivative_helper}, we have that

-This is enough to show equation \eqref{eq:derivative_equality} of the main text.
-This simplification is essential to the overall result, as it allows us to proceed without knowing any details about the form of the equilibrium selection rule $\mathcal{N}$ when $\mathbf{U}$ takes values which admit multiple equilibrium networks.
+This is enough to show equation \eqref{eq:derivative_equality} above.
+This simplification is essential to the overall result, as it allows us to proceed without knowing any details about the form of the equilibrium selection rule $\mathcal{N}$ when $\mathbf{U}$ takes values which admit multiple NE networks.